020 88309782

 Where?
 Dark stains at random unspecific places.

 How to fix it?
-Deep cleaning but might remove the colour of the lacquer but if you want a completely happy ending the tip is to resolve to a low-cost sanding service and refinishing.
+Deep cleaning might remove the stains but can also affect the color of the floor's finish.
+For a comprehensive solution, consider a low-cost sanding service followed by refinishing.

 Be aware.
 Some damage might be so deep and extensive that you might have to change the stained boards.